bradhowes/SF2Lib/README.md

 Although nearly all of the code is generic C++17, there are bits that expect an Apple platform that has the AudioToolbox and Accelerate frameworks available.
 However, this usage is fairly isolated.
-The goal is to be a simple for reading SF2 files as well as a competent SF2 audio renderer whose output can be fed to any sort of audio processing chain, not just macOS and iOS systems Core Audio systems.
+The goal is to be a simple library for reading SF2 files as well as a competent SF2 audio renderer whose output can be fed to any sort of audio processing chain, not just macOS and iOS systems Core Audio systems.
+For my own use, this will be used in AUv3 components on iOS and macOS platforms.

 # DSPTableGenerator